|

 regulatory testing, making West India a critical driver of market demand.

-and biotech companies driving innovations in the field.
+Furthermore, West India is a hotspot for biotechnology research and development, with numerous research institutes and biotech companies driving innovation in the field.
 The increasing adoption

 of advanced analytical techniques, including chromatography, to support the